Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppService.AvailabilityZone.md

 ## DESCRIPTION

-App Service plans support zone redundency, which distributes your application running within the plan across Availablity Zones.
+App Service plans support zone redundancy, which distributes your application running within the plan across Availablity Zones.
 Each Availability Zone is a group of phyiscally separated data centers.
-Deploying your application with zone redundency:
+Deploying your application with zone redundancy:

 - Scales your plan to a minimum of 3 instances in a highly available configuration.
   Additional instances can be added manually or on-demand by using autoscale.